ClayhallTechnologies/hello-world/README.md

 # hello-world
-Starting of with a Project in GitHub
+Starting off with a Project in GitHub